How to Budget for Your First Apartment (Checklist and Tips)

 Making your monthly rent payments on time is critical.
 It helps you stay on good terms with your landlord, avoid late payments, and increase your chances of being offered another lease when the terms expire.
 A short-term lease or month-to-month rental is also an option, but the monthly rent is usually higher because the landlord assumes more financial risk renting to a short-term renter.
 You’re paying for the flexibility and convenience.

 Finding Cheap Apartments

-If you are moving to a new city, make sure to do some research on the average cost of utilities in the area.
+If you are moving to a new city, do some research on the average cost of utilities in the area.

-According to NerdWallet, the average monthly internet bill starts at $47.15 for 50 Mbps.
+According to NerdWallet, the average monthly internet bill starts between $47 and $69 for 50 Mbps.
 You can save on your Wi-Fi costs by bundling your internet service with your cable or cell phone service.

 Streaming services are oh-so-popular these days, and paying for a streaming service over cable can help you save money in the long run.
 Just don't forget to factor these costs into your monthly budget.

-Streaming services range in price, but they tend to be under $15 a month:
+Streaming services range in price, but they each tend to cost under $15 a month:

-Are you taking the bus to work every day or commuting via train?
+If you're not driving everywhere, are you taking the bus to work every day or commuting via train?
 Perhaps you ride city bikes on a regular basis.
-Public transportation may be cheaper than owning or using your car, but still costs money, so factor this into your monthly spending.
+Public transportation may be cheaper than owning or using your car, but it still costs money, so factor this into your monthly spending.